Tuufless/FFXIV-Elemental-Raid-Macros/6.0_endwalker/p4s_2/README.md

 - **Japanese** parties will do Inumaru's strat for Act3.
 - **English** parties will do Xeno's strat for Act 3.
-- Curtain Call timings are flipped from Inumaru's video.
-T/H cuts their tethers at 6 seconds remaining, while DPS cut theirs at 11 seconds remaining (instead of the other way around).
+- Curtain Call timings are flipped from Inumaru's video:
+  - Tanks/Healers cut their tethers at 6 seconds remaining.
+  - DPS cut theirs at 11 seconds remaining.

 ## English
 English parties will do Xeno's strat for Act 3.